YomikoR/VapourSynth-ICCConvert/README.md

     - 1 for Little CMS preset which is equivalent to 49 (default)
     - 0 for Little CMS preset which is equivalent to 33
     - -1 for Little CMS preset which is equivalent to 17

+ - `prefer_props` is the flag for reading embedded ICC profiles from the frame property `_ICCProfile`.
+Default on.
+The rendering intent from the header of the embedded profile will also override the above `intent`.

+    ICC profiles are internally hashed to reuse exising ICC transform instances, so duplication of embedded ICC profiles from the input clip won't cause a big performance loss.

 ```python
 iccc.Playback(clip, display_icc, playback_csp='709', gamma=None, intent='relative', black_point_compensation=True, clut_size=49)